 Fleming: Well there’s an interesting story around where the actual lyric for “Eat, Sleep, Rave Repeat” came from.
 In between shows I was editing some shots for Norman and he sent me a mail at around midnight when I was still working, asking how it was going.
 I sent him a one line reply saying, “Eat, Sleep, Edit, Rave, Repeat.”

 Next thing I knew he sent me a demo titled “Your Tune.”
 Then he got RivaStarr and Beardyman involved and the whole thing grew into a monster to the point where, a few months after this email conversation, we’re getting photos sent in from people who have tattoos saying “Eat, Sleep, Rave, Repeat.”

-Adobe: How did the idea translate to Coachella?
+Adobe: How did this idea translate to Coachella?

 We got Team Fatboy together over a good lunch as we usually do and started throwing some ideas around.
-We realized we could re-work “Eat, Sleep, Rave, Repeat” into “Heat, Sleet, Rain, Repeat” and… job done!
+We realized we could re-work “Eat, Sleep, Rave, Repeat” into “Heat, Sleet, Rain, Repeat”—job done!
 We got to keep the physical effects but incorporate them into Norm’s global smash hit.

 Adobe: What special elements are included in the Coachella show?

 Fleming: As well as building a boom box that has ice, fire, and rain built into it we used a 3D model of Norman’s head that was shot at Pinewood Studios.
 We inserted it in with other graphics and 3D elements around the head.
 It appears every couple of bars in the song.
 All of the mapping was done and put together in After Effects CC, along with the textures and finishing.